What is a Farm Tub Planter and how does it work?

 Farm Tub growing systems utilized food grade HDPE and PP plastics, as well as wool wicks.

-How often do you need to fill a Farm Tub reservoir?
+How often do you need to fill a Farm Tub reservoir and how much water does it take?

 The frequency of filling the reservoir is dependent on location, conditions and what plants are growing in your Farm Tub Planter.
 A conservative estimate, even for tomatoes in summer heat is to fill the reservoir every week to 10 days.

-What type of soil should you use in a Farm Tub growing system?
+What type of potting soil should you use in a Farm Tub growing system and how much soil does each planter take?

 For effectiveness, the system requires the use of a high-grade potting soil, such as Black Gold Natural and Organic Potting Soil.
 Do not use compost, clay or sandy soil.